LAWS5174 Legal Internship

 - Unit rules

-LAWS5106 Legal Theory and Mental Health Training considered sufficient by the School
+LAWS4109 Legal Theory and Ethics, and Mental Health Training considered sufficient by the School

 - Contact hours